-Due to the shortage of social housing, very few people are successful in bidding for a property through the Housing Needs Register and the private rented sector is a likely to be a speedier option to resolving most people's housing need and offers a greater choice of area.
+Due to the shortage of social housing, very few people are successful in bidding for a property through the Housing Register and the private rented sector is likely to be a speedier option to resolving most people's housing situation.

 Information on finding accommodation in the private rented sector can be found here.